slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Documentation is like sex: when it is good, it is very, very good; and when it is bad, it is better than nothing."  -- Dick Brandon*
 > *"I do not believe that this generation of Americans is willing to resign itself to going to bed each night by the light of a Communist moon..."  -- Lyndon B. Johnson*
 > *"I think trash is the most important manifestation of culture we have in my Lifetime."  -- Johnny Legend*
-> *"Whenever you hug someone, be the last to let go."  -- Kevin Kelly [1952]*
 > *"Old musicians never die, they just decompose."*
+> *"I couldn’t be a doctor... it doesn’t change the world enough and you don’t actually earn that much."  -- vox populi {in San Francisco}*
+> *"The grass is always greener on the side that is fertilized with bullshit."  -- x@morganhousel*
+> *"When you’re up to your nose in shit, keep your mouth shut."  -- Jack Beauregard {fictional}*
 > *"The four most expensive words in the English language: «This time is different»."
 > *"Mathematicians look down on physicists, who look down on engineers, who look down on designers.
 And designers look down on everyone."

-- which is more hipster: using the latest modern web framework, or bragging about how you don’t use modern web frameworks?

 > *"I miss being the age when I thought I would have my shit together by the time I was the age I am now." (...)
 "Sex, like pizza, when it’s good is good.
 When it’s bad it gets in your shirt." (...)
 "There’s a great joke about an automated car plant in Japan, where the machines work in the dark and there are only two living things authorized to be on the factory floor – a man and a dog.
 What’s the man there for?
 His job is to feed the dog.
 What’s the dog for?
 The dog keeps the man from touching any of the machines." (...)
 > *"Two economists are walking along the street, and one says, «Hey, someone dropped a $20 bill!» and the other says, «Well, it can’t be a real $20 bill because someone would have picked it up already.»" (...)
 "Society: Be yourself.
-Society: Not like that."
--- vox populi*
+Society: Not like that."  -- vox populi*

-> *"I couldn’t be a doctor... it doesn’t change the world enough and you don’t actually earn that much."  -- vox populi {in San Francisco}*
-> *"The grass is always greener on the side that is fertilized with bullshit."  -- x@morganhousel*
-> *"When you’re up to your nose in shit, keep your mouth shut."  -- Jack Beauregard {fictional}*

 ### Where is home?
 > *"Home is where the bra isn’t." (...)
 "Home is where the parking lot is."  -- vox populi*

 ### What is love?
 > *"I am a cage in search for a bird."  -- Franz Kafka [1883]*
 > *"I really don’t know what «I love you» means.
 I think it means «don’t leave me here alone»."  -- Neil Gaiman [1960]*
-> *"What you call love was invented by guys like me to sell nylons."  -- Don Draper [fiction]* -->
+> *"What you call love was invented by guys like me to sell nylons."  -- Don Draper [fiction]*

+- which is more hipster: using the latest modern web framework, or bragging about how you don’t use modern web frameworks?
+-->

 > *"Only the truth is funny."